Data Collection Methods

 You can configure InsightIDR to watch the network location where a host stores log data, and ingest any new data added to the log file on a local or remote host.
 Using the equivalent of the Unix tail command, InsightIDR will collect data written to the host disk every 20 seconds.

 During configuration, you must specify a path for the directory.
-The options are Shared Remote Directory (the default option) or Local File Path.
+Two options are available:

 If the log files you want InsightIDR to collect are located on the Insight Collector, you can use the Local File Path option to collect them.
 In this case, specify the path to the local folder where the log files reside.
 If the folder contains other files that you do not want InsightIDR to collect, enter a file pattern to specify the files InsightIDR should collect from the folder.